Liver cirrhosis: symptoms, causes, treatment

 Nutrition for liver cirrhosis

-List of useful foods:
+List of useful products:

 - Soups - vegetable, chicken, cabbage soup, borscht.